satyam9k/tech_ocr_support/README.md

 5. Click "Process Documents" to start OCR and vectorization.
 6. Navigate through the tabs ("Suggested Topics", "Ask Questions", "Code Generation") to interact with the assistant.

-## Testing Google Search Integration

-A separate script `int.py` is provided to test your Google Custom Search API credentials independently.

-1. Make sure your `.env` file is correctly configured with `GOOGLE_SEARCH_API_KEY` and `GOOGLE_SEARCH_CX`.
-2. Run the script from your terminal:
-    ```bash
-    python int.py
-    ```
-3. Check the output for success or error messages regarding the API connection.